 Finding a new dentist can be a complicated process.
 After researching dentists near you, making sure that they accept your insurance, getting estimates for your exam, and reading all their reviews, we often forget about the entire point of that initial appointment.
 Your first appointment helps to establish you as a patient for that office and gets you familiar with a new staff and their general procedures.
-Your new dentist will likely want to complete an initial screening, review your medical history, and conduct an exam.
-Part of this exam generally includes a cleaning and x-rays.
+Your new dentist will likely want to complete an initial screening, review your medical history, and conduct an exam, which generally includes cleaning and x-rays.

 The cleaning is often one of the most dreaded parts of a patient’s dental visit.
-However, if you understand a little bit more about it, then you may find that there isn’t anything to be concerned about and you’ll also realize the importance of getting a regular cleaning.
+However, by understanding it a little bit better, you may find that there isn’t anything to be concerned about and also realize the importance of getting regular cleanings.

 A tooth cleaning is broken down by dental hygienists into six different parts.
 We’ll discuss each and give a brief description of what they include.

 A Physical Exam – Before your hygienist starts to do anything to your teeth, they conduct a physical exam.
 They use a small mirror to look for any immediate issues.
 This includes gingivitis, significant plaque buildup, and noticeable tooth loss or damage.

 Remove Tartar and Plaque – Your hygienist will then use the small mirror and a scraper tool (scaler) in order to remove some of the loose buildups of tartar and plaque.
 You’ll generally hear the scraping sound, but this is not an uncomfortable process.
 The more accumulation that is on your teeth, the longer this process may take.